epolisensky/VLITE/vdp/docs/source/basic_usage.rst

                           assoc_source table
     --remove_image        removes the specified image(s) and associated results from the database entirely
+    --unassoc_image       unassociates sources in the specified image(s) and updates tables accordingly
     --manually_add_match  manually add catalog matching results for VLITE source(s) after follow-up
     --add_catalog         adds any new sky survey catalogs to a table in the